 In 2020, we granted the Budadee Aboriginal Corporation $600,000 over three years to deliver a weed management program at Tharra, to respond to the recent increase in Calotropis procera along rivers at the reserve.

-The Budadee Aboriginal Rangers have now completed the first year of the project, identified monitoring points, and developed a long-term weed control plan.
-The rangers will undertake five weed control trips throughout 2022, with the expectation that Calotropis procera will be managed across 1000 ha of Tharra.
+The Budadee Aboriginal Rangers have now completed two years of the project, identified monitoring points, and developed a long-term weed control plan.
+The Rangers undertook five weed control trips throughout 2022, with the expectation that Calotropis procera will be managed across 1,000 ha of Tharra.

-We are engaging with rangers and Elders on Country in 2022 to co-design the next projects at Tharra to improve vegetation and habitat for species like northern quoll (Dasyurus hallucatus), Pilbara leaf nosed bat (Rhinonicteris aurantia) and greater bilby (Macrotis lagotis).
+In 2022, the PEOF team spent time on Country with Elders and Budadee Rangers.
+We discussed ideas for the next round of projects at Tharra to improve vegetation and habitat for species like northern quoll (Dasyurus hallucatus), Pilbara leaf nosed bat (Rhinonicteris aurantia) and greater bilby (Macrotis lagotis).